hanjinliu/impy/README.md

 - `proj` = Z-projection along any axis.
 - `split` = split the image along any axis.

-# Reference
+# References
 For 3-D PSF generation, [flowdec](https://github.com/hammerlab/flowdec) is imported in this package.
+For 3-D deconvolution, function `lucy` from Julia-coded package [Deconvolution.jl](https://github.com/JuliaDSP/Deconvolution.jl) is translated into Python.